-The new bar, which is expected to open on July 1, is a collaboration between Billy Joe Agan and Matt Patane, the owners of Oakland Dive Eli’s Mile High Club, and Marc Ribak, whose Total Trash Productions is behind the Mosswood Meltdown, the John Waters-hosted Oakland music festival formerly known as Burger Boogaloo.
+The new bar is a collaboration between Billy Joe Agan and Matt Patane, the owners of Oakland Dive Eli’s Mile High Club, and Marc Ribak, whose Total Trash Productions is behind the Mosswood Meltdown, the John Waters-hosted Oakland music festival formerly known as Burger Boogaloo.

 The plan behind the venue (if you’re wondering about the extra “e” in the name, check out this garage rock meets etymology explanation) has been ages in the making.
 Agan said that he’s known Ribak “for years,” and that they “grew up in same music scene” in Southern California.

 “We always talked about opening a music venue together,” Again said, but nothing came of it until the pandemic, when financial pressures forced a lot of bars — many struggling long before COVID-19 hit U.S. shores — to close their doors for good.
-When I spoke to Billy Joe Agan, one of the co-owners of Eli’s Mile High Club, in March 2021, he mentioned that he’d been looking at spaces with Ribak for something new, and said “we might be opening another bar in the old Stork Club.”
+When I spoke to Agan in March 2021, he mentioned that he’d been looking at spaces with Ribak for something new, and said “we might be opening another bar in the old Stork Club.”

 “Oh, ha, yeah,” Agan said when I reminded him of that conversation this week.
 “That’s right when we approached the investment group that owns the building for a lease.”
 Of course, it wasn’t that easy, as the publicans then “had to compete with a couple other big nightlife names for the space.”
 After close to a year of negotiations, the lease was theirs, and renovations — if you want to call them that — could begin.
 (Contrary to a report published elsewhere, neither Agan nor the partnership purchased the business that had previously occupied the space.)